 Press the cookie batter into a prepared cake or pie dish.
 Use your hands or a spatula spread it out evenly.

-Bake until it's golden brown or firm to the touch.
+Bake until it’s golden brown or firm to the touch.
 Remove and let it cool in the pan.
-Allow cooling completely before decorating with buttercream frosting.
+Allow cooling completely before decorating with buttercream frosting, then slice and serve!

 How to Make the Buttercream Frosting

 Beat the butter on medium speed until creamy then turn it to low.
 Sift in the powdered sugar and cocoa powder.
 Turn the speed back up to medium and continue mixing for about a minute.